nycki93/cookbook/src/index.md

 :warning: **you _did_ pick a long, random passphrase, right? if not, go back and do that _now_.**

-however, for a little extra safety, we'll use `ufw` and `fail2ban` to limit what kind of messages teapot will answer. `ufw` allows us to ignore bad requests, and `fail2ban` allows us to block people or bots who make too many wrong guesses.
+however, for a little extra safety, we'll use `ufw` to limit what kind of messages teapot will answer. ufw stands for 'Ubuntu firewall' but it works on other systems besides Ubuntu now, so sometimes it's called 'uncomplicated firewall' instead.

 :bulb: I got this information almost verbatim from the [Raspberry Pi Foundation](https://www.raspberrypi.com/documentation/computers/configuration.html), seriously they're awesome people.

-install `ufw` and `fail2ban`. unlike other system services, these don't start automatically, since you can lock yourself out with them. that's why it's important we configure these *before* changing settings on the router.
+install `ufw`. unlike other system services, this doesn't start automatically, since you can lock yourself out with it. that's why it's important we configure it *before* changing settings on the router.

 ```
-# apt install ufw fail2ban
+# apt install ufw
 ```

 we'll also need to know the router's local address. we can find this with the `ip` function.